 Yaw volunteers his time with the Dallas Volunteer Attorney Program (a joint program of the Dallas Bar Association and Legal Aid of Northwest Texas) where he provides free legal services to clients who cannot afford private attorneys.
 Prior to Yaw’s experience in the Dallas area, he worked as a Contract Attorney in New York for months at Epiq Systems.
 Through Epiq Systems, Yaw worked for three different US law firms on three discovery projects.
 In Houston, Texas, Yaw worked for the Department of UH Energy, University of Houston, to provide research support to the Ocean Energy Safety Institute (OESI).

 Yaw has been a member of a number of local and international professional organizations including the State of Texas Bar, the Dallas Bar Association, the Houston Bar Association, the American Bar Association (ABA), the Texas Young Lawyers Association, the Dallas Association of Young Lawyers, the Association of International Petroleum Negotiators (AIPN) and the International Bar Association (IBA).
-Yaw is also a member of the ARAG Legal Insurance Attorney Network.
+Yaw is also a former member of the ARAG Legal Insurance Attorney Network.

 On the African continent, Yaw was admitted to practice law in Ghana in 2009 and worked extensively in the courts of Ghana as a private legal practitioner for years before relocating to the United States.
 Yaw has also worked in Abidjan, La Cote D’Ivoire where he undertook an internship at Traore Bakari Consulting (TBC), (a Private Tax Consulting firm) in 2009.